philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

 Source order also matters in CSS, so if you `@extend` components before you define them, you'll end up overriding yourself.
+The cascade strikes again!

 Any native inheritance in CSS must account for source order.

-### It can't be used inside media querries
+### It Doesn't Work Inside Media Queries

-"Why doesn't `@extend` work inside of media queries?"
-This is probably the most common complaint I hear about Sass's `@extend` feature.
+"Why doesn't `@extend` work inside of media queries?" is probably the most common complaint I hear about Sass's `@extend` feature.

 The answer is pretty simple.
 It would be far too complicated to account for all possible situations.
 Consider the following example: